DataNext27/ultimateph/README.md

 # Prop Hunters - Ultimate Edition
-This is a fork of [zikaeroh's Prop Hunters - Huskles Edition](https://github.com/zikaeroh/husklesph), intended to addd a few features
+This is a fork of [Zikaeroh's Prop Hunters - Huskles Edition](https://github.com/zikaeroh/husklesph), intended to addd a few features

 ## Improvements